 "How a 25-year-old embraces digital transformation is different than how a 50-year-old might embrace it," he said.

-Going back to the contracting example, a senior manager may consider “digitizing” contracting to mean turning paper documents into PDFs that can be stored on a shared drive.
-For a younger generation, it means deploying software that empowers them to build their own contracts within digital guardrails set by the legal department.
+Going back to the contracting example, a senior manager may consider "digitizing" contracting to mean turning paper documents into PDFs that can be stored on a shared drive.
+For the younger generation, it means deploying software that empowers them to build their own contracts within digital guardrails set by the legal department.